 Maori Student Mentors

-The Maori student mentors are trained and experienced University students and graduates who offer support and advocacy for tauira Maori on any matter.
-Each Mentor has been assigned to specific papers but can also answer queries in relation to any papers from Year 1-4 as well as support graduate students.
+The Maori Mentors are trained and experienced University students who offer academic support and pastoral care to Maori law students.
+Each Mentor has been assigned to a specific year group, but can also answer queries in relation to papers from Year 1-4.
 The Mentors are very friendly and will provide you with the best advice they can.
-If you wish to see a Mentor, either visit their office hours in LAW.G.18, or email them.
-Our Mentors are also part of Te Whakahiapo (Maori Law Students Association), which meets every Wednesday during cultural hour in LAW.G.03.
+If you wish to see a Mentor, either visit their office hours in N.3.05 (Law Faculty), or email them on [email protected]

 No reira e hoa ma, kaua e whakama.
 Nau mai, haere mai.